relizaio/rearm-cli/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/relizaio/rearm-cli)](https://goreportcard.com/report/github.com/relizaio/rearm-cli)
 # Rearm CLI

-This tool allows for command-line interactions with [ReARM at relizahub.com](https://relizahub.com) (currently in public preview mode).
-Particularly, Rearm CLI can stream metadata about instances, releases, artifacts, resolve products based on ReARM data.
-Available as either a Docker image or binary.

-Video tutorial about key functionality of ReARM is available on [YouTube](https://www.youtube.com/watch?v=yDlf5fMBGuI).

-Argo CD GitOps Integration using Kustomize [tutorial](https://itnext.io/building-kubernetes-cicd-pipeline-with-github-actions-argocd-and-rearm-hub-e7120b9be870).
+This tool allows for command-line interactions with [ReARM](https://github.com/relizaio/rearm) (currently in Public Beta).
+ReARM is a system to manage software and (in the future) hardware releases with their Metadata, including SBOMs / xBOMs and other artifacts.
+We mainly support [CycloneDX](https://cyclonedx.org/) standard.

-Community forum and support is available at [r/Reliza](https://reddit.com/r/Reliza).
+Community forum and support is available via [Discord](https://discord.com/invite/UTxjBf9juQ) - use #rearm channel.

 Docker image is available at [relizaio/rearm-cli](https://hub.docker.com/r/relizaio/rearm-cli)